 - Hit the nearby walking trails, which range from easy strolls to challenging hikes.

-- Road trip through the country villages of Mapleton, Montville and Maleny, picking up fresh produce at roadside honesty stalls along the way.
+- A road trip through the country villages of Mapleton, Montville and Maleny, picking up fresh produce at roadside honesty stalls along the way.

 Burrum Coast National Park, Bundaberg